This program is offering reduced tuition.

 The staffing configuration for the hemodialysis units includes one registered nurse working with either two clinical hemodialysis technicians or one patient care technician and one licensed practical nurse.
 This team is responsible for the care of up to nine patients.

 The primary education site for this program is Mayo Clinic's campus in Rochester, though clinical rotations may be completed at any of the eight Mayo hemodialysis facilities in the surrounding area.

 Mayo Clinic's campus in Minnesota includes an extensive outpatient complex, Mayo Clinic Hospital — Rochester, and substantial research and education facilities.
 This Mayo Clinic site is among the largest, most advanced medical centers in the world.

 Graduation and certification

-Upon successful completion of the Clinical Hemodialysis Technician Program, you will receive a certificate of completion from Mayo Clinic School of Health Sciences.
+After successfully completing this program, you receive a certificate of completion from Mayo Clinic School of Health Sciences.

 Mayo's program is a Center for Nursing Education and Testing (C-NET)-verified program that meets the Nephrology Nursing Certification Commission's certification training requirements for hemodialysis technicians.